 Beaver Awareness Project

-Following several meetings between the Forest Service and Wyoming Untrapped in which the benefits that beavers have to the forest were a topic, an idea was formed that would bring together many community partners and would help to reestablish populations of beavers on National Forest Service land.
+Following several meetings between the Forest Service and Wyoming Untrapped in which the benefits that beavers have to the forest were a topic, an idea was formed that would bring together many community partners and would help to re-establish populations of beavers on National Forest Service land.

 There is a lack of tolerance for beavers as well as a lack of public awareness of the benefits that beavers provide ecologically.
-Beavers are an integral keystone species that gets little attention by wildlife managers but have substantial, positive impacts to the ecosystem.
-Increasing knowledge and a love of beavers in children will increase the understanding of this unique species which will lead to a growth in tolerance and co-existence with this valuable, beneficial species.
+Beavers are an integral keystone species that gets little attention by wildlife managers but have substantial, positive impacts on the ecosystem.
+Increasing knowledge and love of beavers in children will increase the understanding of this unique species which will lead to a growth in tolerance and co-existence with this valuable, beneficial species.
 Students will gain scientific knowledge about hydrology, ecology, biology, and engineering using hands-on solutions to real-world problems.
 Students will gain knowledge of careers by meeting members of the community to whom they are rarely exposed.

 Why does the U.S. Forest Service want beavers back?